 it limits their liability.
 When the buyer purchases

-your entity they become responsible for any of your liabilities
+your entity they become responsible for any of your

-just buying the specific assets listed
+sale, they are just buying the specific assets listed

-in the sales contract.

 in a business sale everything is negotiable,

-as the seller, you can choose to have any assets you want
+as the seller, you can choose to have any assets you

-of the type of sale.
+seller regardless of the type of sale.

 addition to liability concerns, their are big differences

 between the two types of sales when it comes to taxes.